ruanjiayi/Extract-ID3-info-from-mp3/README.md

 python3 + eyed3(you may need to install python-magic first, see the dependencies here:https://github.com/ahupp/python-magic)

 #### Step:
-1.Use powershell to modify the file name, ascending from 001.mp3.(the next step will fail to load the file if the file name contains some chinese characters).  s
+1.Use powershell to modify the file name, ascending from 001.mp3.(the next step will fail to load the file if the file name contains some chinese characters).

   cd PATH
   $files=get-childitem